Title AddOn

 Required Structure

-Important: The type is 'heading'
+Important: The type is 'heading', not 'title'

 {